MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/resources/concepts/anatomy.md

 Command resources always require an executable file for DSC to run.
 The manifest doesn't need to be bundled with the executable.
 The executable can be any executable file, such as a binary application or a shell script.
-A resource may use different executables for different operations.
+A resource can use different executables for different operations.

 For DSC to use an executable, it must be discoverable in the `PATH` environment variable.
 DSC calls the executable once per operation, using the exit code returned by the executable to determine if